Introduction

 Except where otherwise noted, content published by The Immanent Frame on or after January 1, 2014, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License.
 This license permits you to copy, distribute, and display content as long as you provide a link to the content at The Immanent Frame, attribute the work appropriately (including both author and title), and do not adapt the content or use it commercially.
 For all undated content and all content published by The Immanent Frame prior to January 1, 2014, please contact the staff to ensure that there are no legal restrictions on the use of the material in question.

 When referencing posts from The Immanent Frame in scholarly papers and presentations, please ensure that our contributors receive appropriate credit for their ideas and their work.
-Suggested citation guidelines are included here, but please consult your style guide for proper citation format.
+A suggested citation in the Chicago Manual of Style format is below.